 I’ve been hard on the side that likes their JRPG meaning specific.
 But let me pick apart my own definition as well.
 I’ll explain its flaws but also why I’m still standing by it.
 If you need a refresher, here is my Webster definition of JRPG:

-The inevitable issue that will arise with this JRPG meaning is that of ethnicity and geography.
-As in, what if I were Japanese but created my RPG in Chicago.
-Or what if half my team is Mexican but we’re stationed in Tokyo.
-What if I have one foot in Japan and the other in the pacific ocean, etc…
+An unavoidable problem with this JRPG meaning is about ethnicity and geography.
+For example what if I’m Japanese but I made my RPG in Chicago?
+Or what if I’m part of a team that’s Mexican but we’re based in Tokyo?
+What if I’m straddling Japan and the Pacific Ocean, etc.

 But this JRPG meaning can work well by itself because Japan as a country is a very special case study.
 It has probably the oldest lineage of civilization of any nation on earth, and it’s widely stated how 98.5% of its populace is of Japanese ethnicity.
 That’s pretty unique.